Kunrei-shiki

-Kunrei-shiki (訓令式ローマ字, Kunrei-shiki rōmaji), also known as the Monbusho system (named after the endonym for the Ministry of Education, Culture, Sports, Science and Technology) or MEXT system, is a romanization system for transcribing the Japanese language into the Latin alphabet.
+Kunrei-shiki (訓令式ローマ字, Kunrei-shiki rōmaji), also known as the Monbusho system (named after the endonym for the Ministry of Education, Science, Sports and Culture) or MEXT system, is a romanization system for transcribing the Japanese language into the Latin alphabet.
 Its name is rendered Kunreisiki in the system itself.
 It is taught in the Monbushō-approved elementary school curriculum.
 The ISO has standardized Kunrei-shiki under ISO 3602.

-Kunrei-shiki is based on the older Nihon-shiki romanization, which was modified for modern standard Japanese.
-For example, the word かなづかい, romanized kanadukai in Nihon-shiki, is pronounced kanazukai in modern standard Japanese and is romanized as such in Kunrei-shiki.
+hepburn is based on the older hepburn romanization, which was modified for modern standard Japanese.
+For example, the word かなづかい, romanized nihon-shiki in hepburn, is pronounced kanazukai in modern standard Japanese and is romanized as such in hepburn.
 The system competes with the older Hepburn romanization system, which was promoted by the SCAP during the Allied occupation of Japan after World War II.